FactorBackup/factor-1/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `litedashd` for your own use.

-litedashd/litedash-cli binaries are not included in the Litedash-Qt.app bundle.
+litedashd/litedash-cli binaries are not included in the Factor-Qt.app bundle.

-If you are building `litedashd` or `Litedash-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `litedashd` or `Factor-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: